awsdocs/aws-sam-developer-guide/doc_source/sam-resource-httpapi.md

 Intrinsic functions are not supported in external OpenApi files referenced by `DefinitionUri`\.
 Use instead the `DefinitionBody` property with the [Include Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.html) to import an OpenApi definition into the template\.
 *Type*: String \| [HttpApiDefinition](sam-property-httpapi-httpapidefinition.md)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is similar to the `[BodyS3Location](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-bodys3location)` property of an `AWS::ApiGatewayV2::Api`\.
+*AWS CloudFormation compatibility*: This property is similar to the `[BodyS3Location](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-bodys3location)` property of an `AWS::ApiGatewayV2::Api` resource\.
 The nested Amazon S3 properties are named differently\.

  `Domain`   <a name="sam-httpapi-domain"></a>
 Configures a custom domain for this API Gateway API\.
 *Type*: [HttpApiDomainConfiguration](sam-property-httpapi-httpapidomainconfiguration.md)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `FailOnWarnings`   <a name="sam-httpapi-failonwarnings"></a>
 Specifies whether to rollback the API creation \(true\) or not \(false\) when a warning is encountered\.
 The default value is `false`\.
 *Type*: Boolean
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[FailOnWarnings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-failonwarnings)` property of an `AWS::ApiGatewayV2::Api`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[FailOnWarnings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-api.html#cfn-apigatewayv2-api-failonwarnings)` property of an `AWS::ApiGatewayV2::Api` resource\.

  `RouteSettings`   <a name="sam-httpapi-routesettings"></a>
 The per\-route route settings for this HTTP API\.
 For more information about route settings, see [AWS::ApiGatewayV2::Stage RouteSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-stage-routesettings.html) in the API Gateway Developer Guide\.
 *Type*: [RouteSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-routesettings)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[RouteSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-routesettings)` property of an `AWS::ApiGatewayV2::Stage`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[RouteSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-routesettings)` property of an `AWS::ApiGatewayV2::Stage` resource\.

  `StageName`   <a name="sam-httpapi-stagename"></a>
 The name of the API stage\.
 If a name is not given, SAM will use the `$default` stage from Api Gateway\.
 *Type*: String
 *Required*: No
 *Default*: $default
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[StageName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-stagename)` property of an `AWS::ApiGatewayV2::Stage`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[StageName](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-stagename)` property of an `AWS::ApiGatewayV2::Stage` resource\.

  `StageVariables`   <a name="sam-httpapi-stagevariables"></a>
 A map that defines the stage variables for a Stage\.
 Variable names can have alphanumeric and underscore characters, and the values must match \[A\-Za\-z0\-9\-\.\_\~:/?\#&=,\]\+\.
 *Type*: [Json](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-stagevariables)
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[StageVariables](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-stagevariables)` property of an `AWS::ApiGatewayV2::Stage`\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[StageVariables](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-stagevariables)` property of an `AWS::ApiGatewayV2::Stage` resource\.

  `Tags`   <a name="sam-httpapi-tags"></a>
 A map \(string to string\) that specifies the tags to be added to this API Gateway stage\.
 Keys and values are limited to alphanumeric characters\.
 Keys can be 1 to 127 Unicode characters in length and cannot be prefixed with aws:\.
 Values can be 1 to 255 Unicode characters in length\.
 NOTE: Tags requires AWS SAM to modify your OpenAPI definition\.
 So, it works only if inline OpenApi is defined with DefinitionBody\.
 *Type*: Map
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
 *Additional Notes*: Because Tags requires AWS SAM to modify your OpenAPI definition, they will only be added if the `DefinitionBody` property is specified—no tags will be added if the `DefinitionUri` property is provided\.
 AWS SAM automatically adds a `httpapi:createdBy:SAM` tag\.
 Tags will also be added to `AWS::ApiGatewayV2::Stage` and `AWS::ApiGatewayV2::DomainName` \(if `DomainName` is specified\)\.

 ## Return Values<a name="sam-resource-httpapi-return-values"></a>